gpavithra673/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
+Import numpy
 ### Step 2:
+Create function
 ### Step 3:
+Define the input type

+### Step 4:
 Get the value from the user for the number of rotation

-### Step 4:
+### Step 5:
 Using the slicing concept rotate the list

-### Step 5:
 ### Step 6:
+Print the output
 ## Program:
 ~~~
 import numpy as np